 Home to 16 of the 56 indigenous groups in Mexico, Oaxaca is the most ethnically diverse state of the country.
 Each unique culture—with its own language, traditions, ingredients, and customs—gets intertwined in the city, blending or carving a space of its own, but always bringing its distinct richness to Oaxaca City’s daily life.

 Oaxaca must be taken in slowly, attentively, in order to understand its layers.
-It is a city full of energy and life, which can be appreciated fully as soon as one steps into a market: women dressed in their colorful traditional gowns offering chapulines (crickets) of different sizes, aromatic herbs unknown to the untrained eye, giant tortillas both soft and crunchy, waters and sorbets in every color and flavor imaginable, the earthy, leathery smell coming from the shoe isles selling huaraches and belts, the less pleasant smell from the fish isle, and the divine smokiness guiding one to the chiles and spices—the heart of Oaxacan food.
+It is a city full of energy and life, which can be appreciated fully as soon as one steps into a market: women dressed in their colorful traditional gowns offering chapulines (crickets) of different sizes; boxes of aromatic herbs unknown to the untrained eye; giant tortillas both soft and crunchy piled up; waters and sorbets in every color and flavor imaginable; the earthy leather smell coming from the shoe isles selling huaraches and belts; the less pleasant smell from the fish isle; and the divine smokiness guiding one to the chiles and spices—the heart of Oaxacan food.

 With all its past and strong cultural roots, Oaxaca is changing, both economically and culturally.
-New galleries and clothing stores propose combining old traditions with more contemporary visions, restaurants are reviving interest in forgotten millenary ingredients by giving them a new interpretation, or hip mezcalerías offering single sourced, one-of-a-kind types of the agave drink to liven the nights in the city.
+New galleries and clothing stores propose combining old traditions with more contemporary visions, while restaurants revive interest in forgotten millenary ingredients by giving them a new interpretation, and hip mezcalerías offer single sourced, one-of-a-kind types of the agave spirit to liven the nights in the city.